patjackson52/SideOfToast/README.md

 		.build()
 		.create();

-#Create It

-SideOfToast.Builder.create() will insert a [NavigationDrawer](https://developer.android.com/design/patterns/navigation-drawer.html) with your menu inside it.
+`.create()` will insert a [NavigationDrawer](https://developer.android.com/design/patterns/navigation-drawer.html) with your menu inside it to your activity.
 Do not add a NavigationDrawer to your xml layout.

-	sideMenu.create();

-#Supply SideNav Layout (OPTIONAL):

-* Pass layout in SideOfToast.Builder constructor
-* Must include a ListView with id r.id.sideOfToastListView  (included with in SideOfToast war).

-		SideOfToast sideMenu = SideOfToast.Build(R.layout.my_awesome_layout);

 #Respond to Item Clicks
 SideOfToast fires an [Otto event](https://github.com/square/otto) with the corresponding item ID when an item is tapped.